-The Tipped Triple-Shock X is an updated variation on Barnes Bullets popular Triple-Shock X or TSX that debuted in 2003 as a premium hunting bullet.
-The TSX was and still is extremely popular with a relatively large following but this tipped version aims to improve upon it with the polymer tip and redesigned nose cavity.
+The Tipped Triple-Shock X is an updated variation on Barnes Bullets' popular Triple-Shock X (TSX) that debuted in 2003, as a premium hunting bullet.
+TSX was – and still is – extremely popular with a relatively large following, but this tipped version aims to improve upon it with the polymer tip and redesigned nose cavity.

-These features offer better rapid expansion and a mushroom effect that splits uniformly into four “petals” that spread away from the center of the bullet on impact creating a massive wound channel and extreme damage if the shot is in or near any vitals on the target.
+These features offer better rapid expansion and a mushroom effect that splits uniformly into four “petals.”
+These petals spread away from the center of the bullet on impact, creating a massive wound channel and extreme damage if the shot is in or near any vitals on the target.
 This effect is similar to a hollow point, but more predictable and consistent due to the features explained below.

 Tipped Triple-Shock X Features

-Lead-Free – Like the standard Triple-Shock line, the tipped version is 100% lead-free.
-The entire bullet is made of copper and this metal is very corrosion resistant and though lighter than lead, has some benefits that lead and hybrid bullets simply don’t have.
-One of these is weight retention.
-You get almost complete weight retention with copper bullets and this leads to more uniform performance in flight and upon impact.
+- Lead-Free: Like the standard Triple-Shock line, the tipped version is 100% lead-free.
+The entire bullet is made of copper, which is very corrosion resistant.
+And though lighter than lead, it has some benefits that lead and hybrid bullets simply don’t have.
+One of these is almost complete weight retention, leading to more uniform performance in flight and upon impact.

-Grooved – Like other bullets from Barnes’ these feature grooved rings that help performance at lower pressures if that’s what you’re after.
-The grooves expand as the bullet passes through the barrel, this makes for a better connection to the rifling in the barrel and because of this, accuracy is greatly improved.
-This is especially appreciated by reloaders as they have specific uses in mind when creating their perfect ammo for hunting, defense, target shooting and other uses so this helps in that arena to create a more task specific ammo.
+- Grooved: Like other bullets from Barnes, these feature grooved rings that help performance at lower pressures.
+The grooves expand as the bullet passes through the barrel, creating a better connection to the rifling in the barrel.
+Because of this, accuracy is greatly improved.
+This is especially appreciated by reloaders, as they have specific uses in mind when creating their perfect ammo for hunting, defense, and target shooting.

-Polymer Tip – Anyone familiar with aerodynamics at all knows a tipped bullet will fly faster and flatter than one with a hollow tip, round nose or other “non-tipped” style.
-Most shooters describe this as a Ballistic Coefficient.
+- Polymer Tip: Anyone familiar with aerodynamics knows that a tipped bullet will fly faster and flatter than one with a hollow tip, round nose or other “non-tipped” style.
+Most shooters describe this as a ballistic coefficient.
 While this is true, another vital role of the the polymer tip is that it actually acts as a “trigger” of sorts to initiate expansion on impact.
-When the bullet hits its target the tip is driven back into the bullet, forcing the bullet to expand.
-The tipped TSX bullets have a wider, deeper hollow cavity that the tip rests in so you get an even larger wound cavity with the tipped version.
-This is great for hunters who want that extra oomph to take down the largest game.
+When the bullet hits its target, the tip is driven back into the bullet, forcing the bullet to expand.
+The tipped TSX bullets have a wider and deeper hollow cavity that the tip rests in, so you get an even larger wound cavity with the tipped version.
+This is great for hunters who want to take down the largest game.

 Tipped Triple-Shock X Uses

-Whether you’re a reloader or buying various ammo from Barnes directly or someone you know who uses these bullets in their own stock, this is going to be a favorite hunting ammo for you and people you hunt with.
-There’s quite a following for the TSX and most have jumped over to the tipped style simply because it outperforms the standard in many ways.
+Whether you’re a reloader, buying various ammo from Barnes directly, or know someone who uses these bullets in their own stock, this is going to be a favorite hunting ammo for you and people you hunt with.
+There’s quite a following for the TSX and most have jumped over to the tipped style, simply because it outperforms the standard in many ways.